Home Nigerian Wedding Photographer (UK)

 How much does a Nigerian wedding photographer cost in the UK?

-It depends on hours and coverage type.
-Dare Photography starts from £80/hr.
-Most weddings book 4–8 hours depending on prep, ceremony and reception coverage.
+Dare Photography starts from £250 for wedding photography.
+Additional photography time is £79/hr.
+Many Nigerian weddings book 4–8 hours depending on prep, ceremony and reception coverage.

 Do you cover Yoruba, Igbo, and Edo weddings?